AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 ### Decide how you want to deploy and manage the resources in these challenges

-Before starting the challenges, you should decide how you want to deploy and manage the resources in these challenges.
+Before starting, you should decide how you want to deploy and manage the resources in these challenges.

 You will need a Unix/Linux shell to execute the commands for these challenges.
-Azure Cloud Shell (using Bash) provides a convenient shell environment with all of the tools you will need to run these challenges already included such as the Azure CLI, kubectl, helm, MySQL and PostgreSQL client tools, and editors such as vim, nano, code, etc. While it is possible to run the entire hacakathon using CLI tools from  Azure Cloud Shell only, it may be convenient for you to install some GUI tools on your own computer for accessing the MySQL/PostgreSQL databases for running database queries or changing data.
+Azure Cloud Shell (using Bash) provides a convenient shell environment with all of the tools you will need to run these challenges already included such as the Azure CLI, kubectl, helm, MySQL and PostgreSQL client tools, and editors such as vim, nano, code, etc. While it is possible to run the entire hacakathon using CLI tools from the Azure Cloud Shell only, it may be convenient for you to install some GUI tools on your own computer for accessing the MySQL/PostgreSQL databases for running database queries or changing data.
 If you feel less comfortable working from the command line, you may wish to do this.
 Some common database GUI tools are listed below.
 You can choose which tools to use or use only Azure Cloud Shell.

 Some GUI tools which run on Windows/Mac include: